amooly/go-mocker/README.md

   ]
 }
 ```
-> You can also see the sample file [here](https://github.com/amooly/go-mocker/blob/master/sample/mock.json)

 After Then, run the command.
 The format of go-mocker command is :
 ```shell script
 go-mocker [{path_to_mock_file}]
 ```
 > You can define your own file using absolute path or relative path.
-> if you don't define the file, it will use the [sample file](https://github.com/amooly/go-mocker/blob/master/sample/mock.json)
+> Or it will use the [sample file](https://github.com/amooly/go-mocker/blob/master/sample/mock.json)

 > Inspired by [go-http-mock-server](https://github.com/jaswdr/go-http-mock-server)